matiasraisanen/weatherman/README.md

 ## Launching the app

 To start the application, assign the command "npm start" in the application root directory.
 Application can then be used at http://localhost:3000
+You can also try the live version hosted on my website: [Weather Man Live](http://renki.dy.fi/weatherman)

 ## Using the app